MasterAcnolo/Freedom-Loader-Wiki/pages/wiki/Usage.md

 You need a web browser and must be logged in to YouTube with a valid Google account.
 If not, yt‑dlp can’t retrieve your cookies.
 Supported browsers:

-- Firefox
-- Chrome
-- Edge
+- Firefox  (Sorry, it's only for cookies.
+You can get your URL on whatever browser you want brother)

+*If you need some help to install Firefox, follow the tutorial on Firefox Section* <br>

-Sorry if this forces you to log into YouTube using one of these browsers - that’s a limitation from yt‑dlp, not from Freedom Loader.
+**Sorry if this forces you to log into YouTube using one of these browsers - that’s a limitation from yt‑dlp, not from Freedom Loader.**